ellisken/easy-static-ref-generator/README.md

 ## Install
 Before you start, you need [nodejs](https://nodejs.org/en/) version 10 or higher, [npm](https://www.npmjs.com/package/npm), and the [gulp-cli](https://gulpjs.com/docs/en/getting-started/quick-start#install-the-gulp-command-line-utility) installed globally.

-Then, run the following commands to clone the project and try it out:
+[Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the project to create a copy of the repository under your GitHub account.
+Then run the following commands to clone the project and try it out:

 ```bash
 # Clone the repo